Diocese of Parañaque: Formation

 It effectively carved the cities of Parañaque, Las Piñas, and Muntinlupa from the Archdiocese of Manila.
-The diocese thus became a suffragan of the archdiocese, with the Archbishop of Manila as its metropolitan archbishop.
-The parish of Saint Andrew was raised to the rank and dignity of a Cathedral being the see of Parañaque.
-The parish was oldest in the area, thus given the honor to be the see of the bishop and the city where it stands became eponymous to the diocese.
+The diocese thus became a suffragan of the archdiocese, with the archbishop of Manila as its metropolitan archbishop.
+The parish of Saint Andrew was raised to the rank and dignity of a cathedral as the new episcopal see.
+The parish is the oldest in the area, thus given the honor to be the seat of the bishop and the city where it stands became eponymous to the diocese.

-Jesse Eugenio Mercado was appointed bishop of the diocese on the day of its establishment, and installed to be the first bishop of the Diocese of Paranaque on January 28, 2003.
+Jesse Eugenio Mercado was appointed bishop of the diocese on the day of its establishment, and installed to be the first bishop of the Diocese of Parañaque on January 28, 2003.

 At the time of its erection, the Diocese of Parañaque has an area of 126.50 sqkm and a population of 1,381,000, of which 1,269,122 were Catholics, with 48 parishes, 46 diocesan priests, 87 religious priests, 87 male religious institutes, 61 female religious institutes, 382 educational institutions and 35 charitable institutions.

 Statistics

 As of 2019, the total population within the territory of the diocese was 1,857,355, of whom 1,476,597 were Catholics.

 There diocese has 50 parishes.
-Three of them, Baclaran Church, Minor Basilica and National Shrine of Mary Help of Christians in Parañaque, and the National Shrine of Our Lady of the Miraculous Medal in Muntinlupa, have been declared National shrines.
-Five are Diocesan Shrines Diocesan Shrine of Nuestra Señora del Buen Suceso de Palanyag, Diocesan Shrine of St. Joseph Parish, Diocesan Shrine of the Five Wounds of Our Lord Jesus Christ, Diocesan Shrine of Our Lady of the Abandoned Parish and Diocesan Shrine of St. Peregrine Laziosi Parish.
+Three of them, Baclaran Church, Minor Basilica and National Shrine of Mary Help of Christians in Parañaque, and the National Shrine of Our Lady of the Miraculous Medal in Muntinlupa, have been declared national shrines.
+Five are diocesan shrines: Diocesan Shrine of Nuestra Señora del Buen Suceso de Palanyag, Diocesan Shrine of St. Joseph Parish, Diocesan Shrine of the Five Wounds of Our Lord Jesus Christ, Diocesan Shrine of Our Lady of the Abandoned Parish and Diocesan Shrine of St. Peregrine Laziosi Parish.
 There are four quasi-parishes and two chaplaincies ministered to by the clergy, grouped in six vicariates: three in Parañaque, two in Las Piñas and one in Muntinlupa.

-Coat of arms of the Diocese
+Coat of arms

 The miter symbolizes the pastoral authority of the bishop over the diocese, represented by the three divisions in the shield.
 On top is represented the first city within the diocese and its seat, Parañaque.
 It is symbolized by the crown with an "M" standing for the patroness of the city, Nuestra Señora del Buen Suceso de Palanyag.
-In the middle is Las Piñas pictured by the internationally acclaimed Bamboo Organ housed in the parish of St. Joseph found in the said city.
-The third city of the jurisdiction of the diocese is Muntinlupa with the blazon of the small mountain near a body of water.
+In the middle is Las Piñas, depicted by the internationally acclaimed Bamboo Organ housed in the parish of St. Joseph found in the said city.
+The third city of the jurisdiction of the diocese is Muntinlupa with the blazon of a small mountain near a body of water (canting arms for one origin of city’s name, muntíng lupà, "small land").

 Red represents the Holy Spirit, and the blue, Mary.
 The gradation from red to blue is symbolic of the overshadowing of the Holy Spirit on Mary, thus the incarnation of Jesus (Luke 1:34).
 The movement from dark (color) to bright is the hope that through the episcopal ministry, the "dawn from on high shall break" (Luke 1:78) upon the people of God in the diocese.